yeahrb/yeah/README.md

 These intuitive abstractions are a good fit for many types of games.

-  * Platform - bindings to a particular platform, mixed into Screen.
+  * Context - interface to media and input layers for a platform.
-  * Screen - manages I/O and interfaces with a map.
+  * Game - manages context and maps.
   * Map - manages entities in space.
   * Entity - acts within a map.
   * Visual - graphical representation of an entity.